ErikMontenegro11/HackTheBox/Challenges/Fuzzy/README.md

  ![](gbapi.png)

-  - After entering action.php into the url we are given the following error:
+  - The scan reports that the api directory contains a file named "action.php".
+After entering action.php into the url, we are given the following error:

   ![](actionurl.png)